First infection of human cells during spaceflight

-Category: Environment Hits: 1Scientists have described the infection of human cells by the intestinal pathogen Salmonella Typhimurium during spaceflight.
+Category: Environment Hits: 4Scientists have described the infection of human cells by the intestinal pathogen Salmonella Typhimurium during spaceflight.
 They show how the microgravity environment of spaceflight changes the molecular profile of human intestinal cells and how these expression patterns are further changed in response to infection.
 The researchers were also able to detect molecular changes in the bacterial pathogen while inside the infected host cells.

 Read more https://www.sciencedaily.com/releases/2021/03/210309114333.htm